ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-We use the reserved word [const]{.key} to tell the compiler that we want to declare a constant which we have named Pi, and we assign it the numeric decimal value [3.1415]{.lit}.
-Nim has a small set of reserved words like [var]{.key}, [const]{.key}, [proc]{.key}, [while]{.key} and others, to tell the compiler that we want to declare a variable, a constant, a procedure or that we want to use a [while]{.key} loop for some repeated code execution.
+We use the reserved word `const` to tell the compiler that we want to declare a constant which we have named Pi, and we assign it the numeric decimal value `3.1415`.
+Nim has a small set of reserved words like `var`, `const`, `proc`, `while` and others, to tell the compiler that we want to declare a variable, a constant, a procedure or that we want to use a `while` loop for some repeated code execution.
 Reserved words in Nim are special symbols that have a special meaning for the compiler, and we should avoid using these symbols as names for other entities like variables, constants or functions, as that would confuse the compiler.
-The [=]{.op} is the assignment operator in Nim, it assigns the value or expression on the right side of it to the symbol on the left.
+The `=` is the assignment operator in Nim, it assigns the value or expression on the right side of it to the symbol on the left.
 You have to understand that it is different from the equal sign we may use in mathematics to express an equality relation.
-Some languages like Pascal initially used the compound operator [:=]{.op} for assignments, but that is not easy to type on the keyboard and looks a bit angry for sensible people.
-And source code usually contains a lot of assignments, so use of [=]{.op}
-makes some sense.
-For the actual equality test of two entities, which is not used that often, we use the compound [==]{.op} operator in Nim, as in most other programming languages including C and Python.
-We call [=]{.op} an operator.
-Operators are symbols which perform some basic operation, like [+]{.op} for the addition of two numbers, or [=]{.op}
-for the assignment of a value to a symbol.
-Most operators are used as infix operators in between two arguments, as in the expression [2 \* Pi]{.code} to denote the multiplication of the constant [Pi]{.var} with the literal number [2]{.lit}, resulting in the floating point value [6.29]{.lit}.
-But operators can also be used as unitary operators, like in [-Pi]{.code} to invert the sign of a numeric value.
+Some languages like Pascal initially used the compound operator `:=` for assignments, but that is not easy to type on the keyboard and looks a bit angry for sensible people.
+And source code usually contains a lot of assignments, so use of `=` makes some sense.
+For the actual equality test of two entities, which is not used that often, we use the compound `==` operator in Nim, as in most other programming languages including C and Python.
+We call `=` an operator.
+Operators are symbols which perform some basic operation, like `+` for the addition of two numbers, or `=` for the assignment of a value to a symbol.
+Most operators are used as infix operators in between two arguments, as in the expression `2 * Pi` to denote the multiplication of the constant `Pi` with the literal number `2`, resulting in the floating point value `6.29`.
+But operators can also be used as unitary operators, like in `-Pi` to invert the sign of a numeric value.
 When we declare named constants, we must always assign a value immediately.
 That value can never change, but of course we can use the named constant in expressions to create different values as in